tight-disguise/UE-Game-Developer-Course/README.md

   * rent book to a user
   * return book
   * display state of library
+* optional: read/write library state from/to a file (not done).

+## 06. Multithreaded App
+Home Assignment No. 6:
+* implement a simple app following producer-consumer template and using multi-threading and thread synchronization mechanisms
+* optional: add statistics UI (number of producers, number of consumers, items processed)
+* optional: add possibility to add/remove producers/consumers dynamically

 ___
 All code written by Hubert Pitura (hpitura@gmail.com)